Swapnadeep1998/Eng-Hin-Translation-Using-Transformer/README.md

 Tech Stacks Use:

-1. Tensorflow2.4
+# 1. Tensorflow2.4
-2. Tensorflow-Hub
+# 2. Tensorflow-Hub
-3. Hugging Face Tokenizers
+# 3. Hugging Face Tokenizers
-4. Fast-Api
+# 4. Fast-Api
+# 5. Google Colab Pro (for training)
+# 6. Azure VMs (for deployment)

 For fine tuning I've used Bert Model from Tensorflow Hub.
 For tokenization I've used BertWordPieceTokenizer from Tokenizers library in HuggingFace.
 Dataset Used: Squad-v1 dataset (Can be found in the ./Datasets folder)

 For training I've used Google Colab Pro, and got the opportunity to test out Tesla V100-SXM2 GPU.

-Here's a snap of the GPU consumption while training.
+# Here's a snap of the GPU consumption while training.

 ![](https://github.com/Swapnadeep1998/Question_Answering_BERT/blob/main/Images_Screeshots/Screenshot%20from%202021-04-28%2002-09-28.png)